DevExpress/DevExtreme.AspNet.Data/README.md

 ## Installation and Configuration

-The `DevExtreme.AspNet.Data` extension consists of two parts: server-side and client-side.
+`DevExtreme.AspNet.Data` consists of the server-side and client-side parts.
 Learn how to install and configure both the parts from the following topics:

 - [Server Side Configuration](docs/server-side-configuration.md)
 - [Client Side with jQuery](docs/client-side-with-jquery.md)